mateus-vicente/100upet-hugo-pages/content/en/docs/03_detector_assembly/01_Interconnection_qualification.md

 The test assembly of the 4 test-chips on the test-flex will connect a few functionalities of each chip, as illustrated below.

 <img src="../module.png" width="100%">

+While the total amount of wires to route is 46, only two wires are used to control all the heaters as they are daisy chained in the flex.
+Threfore, the amount of wires going to the flex tail and to the ZIF connector is 40.
+The ZIF connector to be used is the <a href="https://www.hirose.com/product/series/FH41">Hirose FH41 series</a> with 40 positions